mohitpai/journey-optimizer.en/help/using/campaigns/content-experiment.md

     ![](assets/content_experiment_10.png)

-1. Select the objectives you want to set for your experiment:
+1. Select the objectives you want to set for your experiment.

-    * **[!UICONTROL Email click]**: this experiment will compare the **[!UICONTROL Email click]** conversion rates, i.e. the number of unique profiles who click on content in the email, divided by the number of unique people who received each email.
-    * **[!UICONTROL Email open]**: this experiment will compare the **[!UICONTROL Email open]** conversion rates, i.e. the number of unique profiles who opened each email, divided by the number of unique people who received each email.

     For our experiment, we select **[!UICONTROL Email open]** to test if recipients will open their emails if the promo code is in the subject line.